 You’ll find here a summary of each state’s laws about the minimum age to sell alcohol in off-premises venues.
 That is, in places where customers must take the alcohol elsewhere to consume it.

 States vary widely in their alcohol laws.
 What is true in one state may not be true in the next.
-Therefore, it’s important to know the law in your own state.
+Therefore, it’s important to know the law where you are.

 Based on a Myth